bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/ANSWERS.md

 3. Why is 3D performance so much higher with a graphics card than without?
-3D performance is higher with a graphics card

 4. Suggest the role that graphics cards play in machine learning: